Cognitive Behavioural Therapist Recommendations

 Paola

-"I came to Think CBT as I sufferred from Health Anxiety.
+"I came to Think CBT as I suffered from Health Anxiety.
 It was completely taking over my life and interfering with bringing up my 3 small children.
 We worked out why I think the way I do with regards to my health and I was taught a procedure to keep it in check.
 After completing 6 sessions I felt in total control of my disorder and feel it can never be that bad again.
 I have always felt embarrassed and weak about having Health Anxiety but having Cognitive Behavioral Therapy, I now realise I am the complete opposite of weak and actually have the strength to follow what I have been taught to stop this from taking over my life again.
 Think CBT also have a brilliant follow up procedure and are only ever a phone call/ email away if I need any extra help."

 Natasha